ramblingsofadev/docs/content-negotiation.md

 <h2 id="negotiating-responses">Negotiating Responses</h2>

-We negotiate the response content by inspecting the `Accept`, `Accept-Charset`, and `Accept-Language` headers.
+If you're using the <a href="https://github.com/aphiria/app/issues" target="_blank">skeleton app</a>, then negotiating a response is done for you automatically.
+If you're not, though, you can manually negotiate a response by inspecting the `Accept`, `Accept-Charset`, and `Accept-Language` headers.
 If those headers are missing, we default to using the first media type formatter that can write the response body.

 Constructing a response with all the appropriate headers is a little involved when doing it manually, which is why Aphiria provides `NegotiatedResponseFactory` to handle it for you: